hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 On top of the page, four charts monitor the **Gets**, **Puts**, **Removals** and **Evictions** in real-time.
 The X-axis of all the charts show the current system time.
 To open a chart as a separate dialog, click on the ![](images/MaximizeChart.jpg) button placed at the top right of each chart.

 Under these charts is the Cache Statistics Data Table.
-From left to right, this table lists the IP addresses and ports of each node, get, put, removal, eviction, hit and miss count per second in real-time.
+From left to right, this table lists the IP addresses and ports of each member, and the get, put, removal, eviction, and hit and miss counts per second in real-time.

 You can navigate through the pages using the buttons at the bottom right of the table (**First, Previous, Next, Last**).
 You can ascend or descend the order of the listings in each column by clicking on column headings.